 Hydrostatic Pressure Testing

 HYDROSTATIC PRESSURE TESTING is a pressure test that is required every 12 years on dry chemical, wet chemical systems, halon, halotron, FE-36, and other clean agent fire extinguishers.
-This pressure test is also required every 5 years on CO2, compressed gas, and all liquid type fire extinguishers.
-The hydrostatic pressure test is performed to confirmed the integrity and insure the safety limits of the pressure vessel (cylinder) so it is safe to pressurize and use as a fire extinguisher in the event it is needed to fight a fire.
+This pressure test is also required every 5 years on CO2, compressed gas, and all liquid type fire extinguishers, including stainless steel cylindered extinguishers.
+The hydrostatic pressure test is performed to confirmed the integrity and ensure the safety limits of the pressure vessel (cylinder) so it is safe to pressurize and use as a fire extinguisher in the event it is needed to fight a fire.
 This procedure is required under National Fire Protection Association (NFPA) pamphlet #10, 17,17A, 11, #2001 Standards and Department of Transportation (DOT) Regulations.

 Six Year Maintenance Procedure

 SIX YEAR MAINTENANCE is an internal procedure that is performed on all dry chemical, dry powder and Clean Agent extinguishers.
 This procedure is required so as to inspect the chemical agent internally and confirm that the fire fighting agent chemical will discharge properly when called upon.
 This service procedure is also required by the National Fire Protection Association (NFPA), State Fire Code and your Insurance Carrier.

 In addition, we further ensure the capabilities of your equipment by pressurizing your fire extinguisher using DRY NITROGEN GAS verses compressed air, which if moist, could cause the chemical agent to cake and not discharge properly when called upon.